hrishi0102/spotify-mcp/Readme.md

 3. Click on Manage Connectors
 4. Add custom connector
 5. Add the https server link
+6. Mail hrishi0102business@gmail.com to whitelist your spotify ID/mail
-6. That's it.
+7. That's it.
 Your claude is ready to use Spotify.
 You will be prompted to sign-in using spotify OAuth.

 ### 1. Prerequisites